 - For a dairy-free version, substitute coconut milk or almond milk for the cow’s milk.

 - After the pudding is cooked, continue stirring every couple of minutes to prevent a skin from forming, and place a piece of plastic wrap right on top of the pudding before chilling in the fridge.

 - If the pudding becomes too thick, add a couple of tablespoons of milk at a time until desired thickness.

 - Enjoy warm, chilled, or at room temperature.

 How to temper eggs

-Tempering eggs simply means that you slowly warm the temperature of the beaten eggs with the hot liquid that you are adding them to.
-This helps prevent lumpy pieces of scrambled eggs ending up in your smooth and creamy puddings and custards.
-Start by adding several tablespoons of the hot pudding or custard mixture to the egg yolks in a small bowl.
+Tempering eggs means slowly warming the beaten eggs’ temperature with the hot liquid that you are adding them to.
+This helps prevent lumpy pieces of scrambled eggs from forming and ending in smooth, creamy puddings and custards.
+Add several tablespoons of the hot pudding or custard mixture to the egg yolks in a small bowl.
 Whisk in quickly and thoroughly.
-Repeat this step at least two more times or until the eggs are thoroughly warmed.
-Then slowly whisk the egg mixture into the pudding or custard in the pot.
+Repeat this step at least twice or until the eggs are thoroughly warmed.
+Then, slowly whisk the egg mixture into the pudding or custard in the pot.

 - ½ cup small tapioca pearls

 - 2 cups 2% milk or whole milk

 - Soak the pearl tapioca in cool water for 30-40 minutes.
 Drain any unabsorbed water from the tapioca.